B2.5 Add and subtract fractions with like and unlike denominators, using appropriate tools, in various contexts.

 The following example is about distance and uses fractional numbers:

-As part of his training for a race, William must run at least 6 km a day.
-This morning, before going to school, he ran 3 km.
-How many miles does he have to run after school?
+As part of his training for a race, William must run at least 6 \(\frac{1}{10}\) km a day.
+This morning, before going to school, he ran 3 \(\frac{3}{10}\) km.
+How many kilometres does he have to run after school?

-Since the situation deals with a linear measurement, students can use a length model such as a number line.
-The first step is to locate 6 on a graded number line (left) or a non graded number line (right),
+Since the situation deals with a linear measurement, students can use a linear model such as a number line.
+The first step is to locate 6 \(\frac{1}{10}\) on a graduated number line (below left) or an open number line (below right):

 then subtract 3 from 6

-then subtract the fractional part, i.e. 3 times \(\frac{3}{10}\) or 3 times \(\frac{1}{10}\).
+then subtract the fractional part, \(\frac{3}{10}\).

-Thus, we can conclude that William must travel 2 km.
-We have therefore \(6\frac{1}{10} - 3\frac{3}{10} = \;2\frac{8}{10}\).
+Thus, we can conclude that William must travel 2 \(\frac{8}{10}\) km (\(6\frac{1}{10} - 3\frac{3}{10} = \;2\frac{8}{10}\)).

 Students should also explore situations involving improper fractions.
 For example, the operation \(\frac{{10}}{4} + \frac{3}{4}\) could be represented using the following model.

-This model allows to express the result as \(\frac{13}{4}\), if we count the quarters, or \(\frac{1}{4}\), if we take into account the whole.
+This model shows that the result is \(\frac{13}{4}\), if we count the fourths, or 3 \(\frac{1}{4}\), if we take into account the whole.

 Joining Problems

-• Mila ate a submarine, while Peter ate it.
+• Mila ate \(\frac{2}{8}\) of a submarine, while Peter ate \(\frac{1}{2}\) of it.
 What fraction of the submarine was eaten by the two children?

-\(\frac{2}{8}\; + \frac{1}{2}\; = \frac{1}{2}{8}\)
+\(\frac{2}{8}\; + \frac{1}{2}\; = \;?\)

-Representation using fractional bands
+Representation using fractional strips:

-\(\frac{6}{8}\;{\rm{ou}}\;\frac{3}{4}\) of the submarine was eaten by the two children.
+\(\frac{6}{8}\;{\rm{or}}\;\frac{3}{4}\) of the submarine was eaten by the two children.

 • The red ant measures \(\frac{3}{{10}}\) centimetres, the cicada measures \(1\frac{1}{5}\) centimetres, the beetle measures \(\frac{2}{{10}}\) of a centimetre and the ladybug measures \(\frac{3}{{10}}\) of a centimetre.
 What improper fraction represents the length in cm of the sequence of insects?
 What is this length in metres?